 But let’s get back to the U.S. News analysis.
 The magazine’s quality of life rankings considered two sets of metrics for every state:

-- Natural environment, comprising drinking-water quality, air quality, and pollution and industrial toxins.
+- The natural environment, comprising drinking-water quality, air quality, and pollution, and industrial toxins.

 - Social environment, comprising community engagement, social support, population density, and voter participation.

 And guess what?
 California ranked near or at the bottom in each of those categories.